pyca/cryptography/docs/hazmat/primitives/asymmetric/ec.rst

     Generate a new private key on ``curve`` for use with ``backend``.

+    :param backend: A :class:`EllipticCurve` provider.

     :param backend: A
-        :class:`~cryptography.hazmat.primitives.interfaces.EllipticCurve`
-        provider.

-    :param backend: A
         :class:`~cryptography.hazmat.backends.interfaces.EllipticCurveBackend`
         provider.

-    :returns: A new instance of a
+    :returns: A new instance of a :class:`EllipticCurvePrivateKey` provider.
-        :class:`~cryptography.hazmat.primitives.interfaces.EllipticCurvePrivateKey`
-        provider.

 Elliptic Curve Signature Algorithms